Worker

-Unlike HTTP, Temporal use different way to configure a worker.
-Make sure to require PHP SDK:
+Unlike HTTP, Temporal uses a different way to configure a worker.
+Make sure to require the PHP SDK:

 $ composer require temporal/sdk